 But he pointed out there are fundamental differences between how the Internet and IT works.
 “The new generation wants to work the way they’re used to,” said Austin.
 And most do regardless of a company’s official policy.
 “How many here would block the CEO from using a GMail account,” he asked rhetorically.

-That message would have resonated well with Matthew Gotzbach, product manager for [email protected] at Google (Quote), who spoke at a later session.
+That message would have resonated well with Matthew Gotzbach, product manager for Google@work at Google (Quote), who spoke at a later session.
 Gotzbach, who has a background in traditional enterprise software, said there’s been a shift the past ten years where more innovation is coming from the consumer side than business and academia.
 For example, he noted employees often have faster, “cooler” computers at home than at work now.